-Section 1: Notification of Data Security Incider To be completed by the line manager of the person Date incident was discovered: Date(s) of incident: Place of incident: Name of person reporting the incident: Contact details of the person reporting the incident (email address, telephone number): Brief description of the incident or details of the information lost: The number of Data Subjects affected if known: Has any personal data been placed at risk?
+Section 1: Notification of Data Security Incide To be completed by the line manager of the perso Date incident was discovered: Date(s) of incident: Place of incident: Name of person reporting the incident: Contact details of the person reporting the incident (email address, telephone number): Brief description of the incident or details of the information lost: The number of Data Subjects affected if known: Has any personal data been placed at risk?
 If, so please provide the details: Has any Special Category Data been placed at risk?
 If, so please provide the details: Brief description of any containment action taken at the time of discovery, eg Email recall, computer shut down, etc

-For use by the Data Protection Officer Received by: Date: Forwarded by Email: Telephone: Lead Investigating Officer appointed Email: Telephone: Section 2: Assessment of Severity To be completed by the Lead Investigation (and if appropriate IT where applicable fficer in consultation with the Head of the area affected by the breach Details of the IT systems, equipment, devices, records involved in the securit breach: Details of hard copy data involved in the security breach Details of Information loss (defined as un ecoverable e.g, not backed up) How much data has been lost?
-If lap lost/stolen: how recently was the laptop bac up onto central IT systems? ed Is the information unique?
-Will its loss hadverse operational, research, financial le liability or reputational consequences for Company or third parties? al, How many data subjects are affected?
-Is the data bound by any contractual security arrangements? into any of the following categories: lease provide details of any types of information that fall HIGH-RISK personal data Special categories personal data (as defined the Data Protection Legislation) relating to living, identifiable individual's a) racial or ethnic origin; b) political opinions or religious beliefs; c) trade union membership; e) biometrics (where used for ID purposes) f) health; g) sex life or sexual orientation
+For use by the Data Pro tection Officer Received by: Date: Forwarded by Email: Telephone: Lead Investigating Officer appointed Email: Telephone: Section 2: Assessment of To be completed by the L and if appropriate IT wher ead Investigation Offic er in consultation with the Head of the area affected by the breach Details of the IT systems, devices, records involve breach: equipment, ed in the security Details of hard copy data the security breach nvolved in Details of Information lo ss (defined as unrec overable e.g, not backed up) How much data has I lost/stolen: how recently v up onto central IT systems? vas the laptop backed Is the information unique adverse operational, rese liability or reputational o Company or third parties? earch, financial legal, How many data subjects a are affected?
+Is the data bound by any o security arrangements? contractual into any of the following ca ategories: se provide details of any types of information that fall HIGH-RISK personal data Special categories persor the Data Protection Leg living, identifiable individual's a) racial or ethnic origin; b) political opinions or re c) trade union membersh e) biometrics (where use f) health; g) sex life or sexual orier nal data (as defined in islation) relating to a ligious beliefs; nip; d for ID purposes)